-- A description of the project activities and how they relate to your learning outcomes and professional development objectives - A reflection on your practice that will enable jurors to assess the merit of the professional development in the context of your body of work, artistic development and/or career

-- A description of the course, workshop, residency, studio or program - Information about the hosting educational institution, arts service or training organization or mentor - Details and rationale for travel required to access the professional development.
+- A description of the project activities and how they relate to your learning outcomes and professional development objectives - A reflection on your practice that will enable reviewers to assess the merit of the professional development in the context of your body of work, artistic development and/or career - A description of the course, workshop, residency, studio or program - Information about the hosting educational institution, arts service or training organization or mentor - Details and rationale for travel required to access the professional development.

-- A description of the project activity and how it relates to your learning and professional development objectives - A reflection on your freelance practice that will enable jurors to assess the merit of the professional development in the context of your career development and contribution to the writing, publishing and visual arts sector - A description of the industry event, course, workshop, program or mentorship - Information about the hosting organization, educational institution, arts service or training organization or mentor - Details and rationale for travel to be undertaken by either you or your mentor.
+- A description of the project activity and how it relates to your learning and professional development objectives - A reflection on your freelance practice that will enable reviewers to assess the merit of the professional development in the context of your career development and contribution to the writing, publishing and visual arts sector - A description of the industry event, course, workshop, program or mentorship - Information about the hosting organization, educational institution, arts service or training organization or mentor - Detailed information about the mentor, rationale for and structure of the mentorship describing the learning approach, timeline, topics, number of meetings (virtual or in person), amount of work to be reviewed by mentor - Details and rationale for travel to be undertaken by either you or your mentor.

-- A description of the project activities and how they relate to your employee's learning and professional development objectives - Information on the role of the employee receiving the professional development and how the specialized knowledge and skills acquired will benefit them and your organization - Information about the publishing symposium, conference, forum, summit or other creative industry event and its potential benefits - A course, program or workshop description including information about the mentor, hosting educational institution, publisher, arts service or training organization - Details and rationale for travel to be undertaken by either the employee receiving the professional development or the mentor/trainer/established professional peer

-Other information about your organization, programs and operations that will enable jurors to assess the merit, feasibility and impact of the project.
+- A description of the project activities and how they relate to your employee's learning and professional development objectives - Information on the role of the employee receiving the professional development and how the specialized knowledge and skills acquired will benefit them and your organization - Information about the publishing symposium, conference, forum, summit or other creative industry event and its potential benefits - A course, program or workshop description including information about the mentor, hosting educational institution, publisher, arts service or training organization - Details and rationale for travel to be undertaken by either the employee receiving the professional development or the mentor/trainer/established professional peer - Relevant information about your organization, programs and operations that will enable reviewers to assess the merit, feasibility and impact of the project.